ocaml/opam/doc/pages/Manual.md

       instead)
     - <a id="opamflag-compiler">`compiler`</a>:
       the package is to be treated as a compiler, and available through the `opam switch` command.
-This as several consequences:
+This has several consequences:
       - when installed this way, the package and all its dependencies will be immutable and excluded from `opam switch rebuild`
       - the package _must_ include or generate a `global-config.config` file at its root